We Honor Veterans

-- Direct Patient Care – NH-HH or patient homes
+- Direct Patient Care – Nursing home, hospice house, or patient homes

-- Spiritual Support – NH-HH or patient homes
+- Spiritual Support – Nursing home, hospice house, or patient homes

-- Eleventh Hour – sitting with actively dying patients – NH-HH or patient homes
+- Eleventh Hour – Sitting with actively dying patients – Nursing home, hospice house, or patient homes

 - Complimentary Therapies – Part of a program that provides comfort and care to patients, caregivers.
 Complementary therapies complement traditional medical treatment to ease pain, control symptoms, and increase quality of life.
 These therapies are integral and have become a standard of practice within the holistic model for patients care.
 These include: Touch Therapy, Eleventh Hour, Soothing Sounds, Pet Therapy, Story Telling and Music Therapy.